bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 Most of the lightning stuff was written by Rene.
 Okay, so you have a limit of how many HTLCs you can have open per channel.
 I think it's more of a sanity limit than an actual standardness limit.
-And if you can fill up that whole limit, you can...
+And if you can fill up that whole limit.
 Yeah, what can you do then?

 Speaker 0: 00:36:58